annapinchuk/Multi_Class_Url_Classification/README.md

    ```

 2. **Run the Flask App:**

    ```
    python app.py
    ```
+  * Dont forget to unzip url_model.zip in the webApp folder first.
-   Access the application at `http://localhost:5000` in your web browser.
+  * Access the application at `http://localhost:5000?use_template=1` in your web browser.

 3. **Test with Your URLs:**
    - Navigate to the application and input URLs for real-time detection.